 What methods will be used for grading and evaluations?

-Kellogg program facilitators will review assignments, discussions and exercises to determine participants’ understanding of the material.
+Program tutors and success managers will review assignments, discussions and exercises to determine participants’ understanding of the material, as well as ensure a positive learning experience in the online learning platform.

 Does the program offer community engagement for learners?

 Yes, participants can create a profile, connect and collaborate with peers.
-In addition, in the live webinars, participants can interact with faculty and program facilitators.
+In addition, in the live webinars, participants can interact with the head tutor and other content experts.

 What are the requirements for accessing the program?